marbl/ModDotPlot/README.md

 ## Installation

+_ModDotPlot_ can be installed by running `pip install moddotplot`.
+It requires Python 3.7+ to run.
+Alternatively, you can download the current release from GitHub by using:

 ```
 git clone https://github.com/marbl/ModDotPlot.git
 cd ModDotPlot
 ```

-Although optional, it's recommended to setup a virtual environment before using ModDotPlot:
+Although optional, it's recommended to setup a virtual environment before using _ModDotPlot_:

 ```
 python -m venv venv